 Spasticity after TBI can be a painful condition.
 However, it is treatable.

-If your spasticity does not allow you to move on your own, combine passive range-of-motion exercises with medication.
-Although you are not moving yourself, the passive exercise still engages cortical plasticity.
+If your spasticity does not allow you to move on your own, consider combining passive range-of-motion exercises with medication.
+Although you are not moving yourself, the passive exercise still engages plasticity and changes within the brain.
 This will help repair the neural connections between the brain and muscles.

 As communication improves between the central nervous system improves, your spasticity should decrease.
-With enough persistance, you can hopefully relearn to relax your muscles again.
+With enough persistence, you can hopefully relearn to relax your muscles again.